 The UK government was also urged by Mr Green to put the concerns of UK businesses at the top of their agenda, initially by turning the Apprenticeship Levy into a broader training levy.

-Such an action could have a positive knock-on effect for the long-term future, but for now and the immediate future UK businesses will continue to rely on recruitment agencies to identify and attract the top talent in highly skilled sectors such as IT and technology.
+Such an action could have a positive knock-on effect for the long-term future, but for now and the immediate future UK businesses are heavily reliant on recruitment agencies to identify and attract the top talent in highly skilled sectors such as IT and technology.